darrelltzj/theRyanJoleneProject/README.md

 ## References

 * https://www.beourguest.co/ <-- Idea & Design inspiration.
 These guys are awesome.
-Would be great to collaborate with them one day.
+Would love to collaborate with them one day.

 * https://kilianvalkhof.com/2010/javascript/how-to-build-a-fast-simple-list-filter-with-jquery/